mahmudhera/ScaledMinHashFiles/expected_probability_of_pathological_cases/README.md

 ![Expansions](Taylor-expansion/readable.PNG)

-The expansions are done in the directory.
-A screenshot (to avoid recalculation) is provided.
 All of these expansions are correct.
 Computationally, the most tractable is around *N_mut = 0*.
 We have to first check if the terms in the expansion gradually decrease or not.
 If they do not decrease, we are in trouble.

 #### A test: verify that the terms in expansion are decreasing, otherwise, it is not converging